Transferring Domains to us...

 For Easy Transfers, Prepare!

-To successfully transfer a domain, there are just four things to consider in advance.
+To successfully transfer a domain, there are just three things to consider in advance.
 Once they're handled, the actual transfer process is quite simple.
 For each domain:

 - Make sure it has not yet expired _AND_ that it is at least 60 days old